 Brandon King is a senior studying Mechanical Engineering at Georgia Southern University, an alumnus of Columbus Space Program, FRC team 4188 and formerly BEST team #8.
 In their rookie year in BEST, his team won War Eagle BEST and placed 5th overall at South’s BEST, and in the 2017 season of FRC, his team was on the finalist alliance on Einstein, the final field at Championships.
 He is currently a mentor of both FRC teams 4188 and 3998, as well as a dedicated volunteer for both Georgia FIRST and Georgia BEST.
 Find him near the field at any event, as he is GA BEST’s Head Referee, and is also a referee for Georgia FIRST competitions.

-Jessie Liu is a recent alumna of CircuitRunners Robotics Team 93 from Wheeler High School.
-She’s spent three years in BEST, co-leading Team 93 in her senior year and winning 2nd place BEST Award at Georgia BEST.
+Jessie Liu is an alumna of CircuitRunners Robotics from Wheeler High School.
+She spent three years competing in BEST, co-leading the team in her senior year and winning 2nd place BEST Award at Georgia BEST.
 Apart from BEST, she was also a member of the CircuitRunners’ FRC Team 1002, attending the Houston Championships in 2017.
-Now she is a freshman at Georgia Tech studying mechanical engineering.
-Her other hobbies include dance, music, & art.
+Now she's a 2nd year at Georgia Tech studying mechanical engineering.
+Her other hobbies include music, art, and sleeping.

 I'm a person that does stuff sometimes.
 That's about all that needs to be in my bio

 Kristin is an alumna of Fernbank LINKS Robotics and competed in both BEST and FIRST robotics in high school.
-She is now a senior at Georgia Tech studying biomedical engineering.
-Kristin was part of the original group that took over the leadership of BEST back in 2015 and currently serves as a co-director and volunteer coordinator.
-In her “free time” she mentors her old FRC team and is an active FRC volunteer.
+She graduated from Georgia Tech with a degree in biomedical engineering.
+Kristin was part of the original group that took over the leadership of BEST back in 2015 and currently has served as a co-director and volunteer coordinator.

 Matthew is a student at Auburn University studying Computer Engineering.